Backgrounds for photography and making DIY backdrops

-Backdrops and backgrounds are a key part of any image — they can make or break your photo.
-Choosing the right backdrop is crucial, but knowing which one is the best can be tricky.
+Photography backgrounds are a key part of any image — they can make or break your photo.
+Choosing the best backdrop material is crucial, but knowing which one to use can be tricky.

-To help you make the most of your image, I’ve outlined some key points to think about when selecting a background and included two DIY photography backgrounds that you can easily make yourself.”
+To help you make the most of your image, I’ve outlined some key points to think about when selecting a background and included two DIY photography backgrounds that you can easily make.

 Whether you’re photographing people or products, there is a wide range of photography backgrounds to choose from.
 From simple colours to mottled canvas, the sky is the limit.
 Different types of backgrounds include paper, fabrics such as muslin or canvas, MDF sheets, pop up backgrounds or coves (cycloramas), to name just a few.